 - Talk about your accomplishments and skills.

-I believe I made the right choice because our classes, such as Communication and Mass Communication, Writing for Media, Public Relations and Lifestyle, and Travel Journalism, to name a few, have helped me enhance my writing and research skills.
+Communication and Mass Communication, Writing for Media, Public Relations and Lifestyle, and Travel Journalism classes, to name a few, have helped me enhance my writing and research skills.

 I have written a few articles for travel and fashion websites, and I have also won some writing competitions, which, as you can see, I have mentioned in my resume.